The Impact of AI Tools On the Way We Work

 Needless to say, the prevalence of a single opinion may have far-reaching consequences in our societies.
 Can you imagine democracy without debates and opposing views?
 Or, can you imagine today’s science without scientists challenging one another?

-One way to overcome these challenges is to invest in a new role that emerged together with generative AIWhat is Generative AIGenerative AI is a subset of artificial intelligence that focuses on creating new content.
-Unlike traditional AI, which typically analyzes or classifies existing data, generative AI models... tools – prompt engineer.
+One way to overcome these challenges is to invest in a new role that emerged together with generative AIWhat is Generative AI Generative AI is a subset of artificial intelligence that focuses on creating new content.
+Unlike traditional AI, which typically analyzes or classifies existing data, generative AI... tools – prompt engineer.
 Prompt engineering is fundamentally the creation of interactions with generative AI tools.
 Those interactions may be conversational, as with ChatGPT, but they can also be programmatic – writing code to talk to an LLM.
 The prompt engineer must understand how the AI works, recognize how the AI will respond given specific prompts, and ensure that the AI will deliver meaningful output or responses for any input prompt.

 By “teaching” the AI tool to respond to our questions, content creators and marketers can leverage the immense possibilities of generative AI, craft unique, creative content that speaks to the audience, and streamline marketing campaigns.